 When doing the research for this article, I noticed that the problem has been around for years.
 And apparently, it still bugs users to this day.
 In fact, this is the first problem, or irritant if you would, I noticed when I switched from Android to iOS when I was met with a clicking noise.

 So, what’s it all about?
 Why does the iPhone keyboard click unpredictably go loud sometimes?
 Well as it appears, that happens because of the way your iOS works.
 Namely, when you receive a notification, your phone will turn the volume up by a bar to improve the chances of you hearing the incoming notification.

 So, is there a solution?
 Apparently not.
 As I mentioned, this problem’s been around for years, and Apple still hasn’t done anything about it.
 Maybe we’ll eventually get a fix in the future, but judging on how much time has passed since this was originally reported, I’m not very optimistic.

 Switch to haptics

-That’s right, there’s no way deal with this, so if you want your keyboard to keep clicking, you’ll just have to live with it.
-But here’s the thing, you don’t have to.
+That’s right, there’s no way to deal with this, so if you want your keyboard to keep clicking, you’ll just have to live with it.
+But here’s the thing: you don’t have to.
 I recommend completely turning off the keyboard sound and switching to haptics instead.

 Not only that you won’t develop a fear of incoming notifications, but it will also feel nice to your fingers.
 At least that’s how I like my keyboard.

 In case you don’t know how to switch your iPhone keyboard to haptics, just follow these instructions:

 - Tap Sounds & Haptics.

 - Scroll down and toggle the Keyboard Clicks option off.

 - Disable Sound and enable only (optionally) System Haptics.